HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Introduction

 The earliest usage of ICA for studying brain networks applied Spatial ICA to single subject fMRI data.
 Spatial ICA \citep{mckeown1997} separates the observed data into independent spatial maps and corresponding time courses and is the most popular technique for brain network estimation due to its ease of interpretation and the high spatial resolution of fMRI data.
 For fMRI data with a large number of measurements across time, it is also possible to perform temporal ICA \citep{smith2012}, which separates the observed data into temporally coherent maps.

 While methods for single subject ICA are quite well established, applying ICA to multiple subjects or groups is not straightforward and requires extension of the original ICA.
 Existing group level ICA techniques are frequently based on temporal-concatenation group ICA (TC-GICA), which assumes that brain functional networks have the same spatial pattern across different subjects.
 Under a TC-GICA approach, the subject level data are stacked in the time domain and the spatial source signals (ICs) are extracted.
-The subject level ICs are then recovered using techniques such as back-reconstruction \citep{calhoun2001} or dual-regression \citep{beckmann2009}.
-Inference on covariate effects under these frameworks requires secondary hypothesis testing or regression analysis, which leads to loss of accuracy and efficiency.
+The subject level ICs are then recovered using techniques such as back-reconstruction \citep{calhoun2001, erhardt2011comparison} or dual regression \citep{beckmann2009}.
+Inference on covariate effects under these frameworks requires secondary hypothesis testing or regression analysis.